Does it cost anything?

 What is a chorister expected to do?

-Choristers are expected to attend rehearsals on Wednesdays and Thursdays, and to sing services on some Sundays.
-There are a few festival services each year, including our renowned Christmas Eve Carol Service.
-As we are Bournemouth’s civic church, the choir is sometimes needed for services marking important occasions in the town, county or country.
+Choristers are expected to attend rehearsals on Wednesdays, and to sing services on some Sundays.
+There are a few festival services each year, including our special Christmas Eve Carol Service.
+The choir is also sometimes needed for services marking important occasions in the town, county or country.

-Optionally, choristers can often sing for Saturday weddings, for which they are paid.
+Choristers can sometimes sing for Saturday weddings, for which they are paid separately.
 They can also take part in various social events, choir activity days, and day and residential trips.

 Is there a certain level of commitment expected?